When Does Preconditioning Help or Hurt Generalization?: Discussion on Additional Results

-Many previous works on the high-dimensional characterization of linear regression assumed a random effects model with an isotropic prior on the true parameters \cite{dobriban2018high,hastie2019surprises,xu2019many}, which may not be realistic.
-As an example of the limitation of this assumption, we note that when $\bSigma_{\bt} = \bI_d$, it can be shown that the expected bias $B(\hbt(t))$ monotonically decreases through time (see proof of Proposition~\ref{prop:early-stop} for details).
+Many previous works on the high-dimensional characterization of linear regression assumed a random effects model with an isotropic prior on the true parameters \cite{dobriban2018high,hastie2019surprises,xu2019many}, which may not hold in practice.
+As an example of the limitation of this assumption, note that when $\bSigma_{\bt} = \bI_d$, it can be shown that the expected bias $B(\hbt(t))$ monotonically decreases through time (see proof of Proposition~\ref{prop:early-stop} for details).
 In contrast, when the target parameters do not follow an isotropic prior, the bias of GD can exhibit non-monotonicity, which gives rise to the surprising ``epoch-wise double descent'' phenomenon also observed in deep learning~\cite{nakkiran2019deep,ishida2020we}.

 We empirically demonstrate this non-monotonicity when the model is close to the interpolation threshold in Figure~\ref{fig:epoch-wise}.
-We set $\boldD_\bX$ to be two equally-weighted point masses with $\kappa_X=32$, $\bSigma_{\bt} = \bSigma_\bX^{-1}$ and $\gamma=16/15$.
+We set eigenvalues of $\bSigma_\bX$ to be two point masses with $\kappa_X=32$, $\bSigma_{\bt} = \bSigma_\bX^{-1}$ and $\gamma=16/15$.
 Note that the GD trajectory (red) exhibits non-monotonicity in the bias term, whereas for NGD the bias is monotonically decreasing through time (which we confirm in the proof of Proposition~\ref{prop:early-stop}).
-We remark that this mechanism of epoch-wise double descent may not be related to the empirical findings in deep neural networks (the robustness of which is also largely unknown), in which it is typically speculated that the variance term exhibits non-monotonicity.
+We remark that this mechanism of epoch-wise double descent may not relate the empirical findings in deep neural networks (the robustness of which is also unknown), in which it is typically speculated that the variance term exhibits non-monotonicity.